Meet our Staff!

 Elisabeth Madeleine Bergman was born in France in Britany and moved to Portugal when she was 15.
 She started teaching French in Portugal as a teenager for pocket money as she learned the Portuguese language and culture.
 In 1991, after finishing a Linguistics degree at the University of Lisbon, she was offered to teach Portuguese at UCSD where she met a future husband.
 Elisabeth enjoys teaching French, mostly evening and week-end as she also is a full time employee at CDG, a Boeing Company since 1999.
 Teacher (and just recently School Director) at the Alliance Française de San Diego since 2009, this is where she share the love of the French language and Culture to everyone who wants to speak that beautiful language.

-Marie-France came to Las Vegas in July 2014 and moved one year later to California..
+Marie-France came to Las Vegas in July 2014 and moved one year later to California.
 She’s been working previously in Chile in South America for five years and in Washington DC for three years in French schools.
-She enjoys doing yoga and hiking and spending time with her four years and half son.
-Since October 2015, she’s very happy to help the Alliance Française as Cultural Coordinator, helping to organize events, looking for sponsors and making promotional flyers.
+She enjoys doing yoga and hiking and spending time with her husband and son.
+Since October 2015, she’s very happy to be part of Alliance Française de San Diego as Cultural Events Director and Certifications Specialist promoting the French language and culture in San Diego.

 As a child I have always heard that my father’s dream was to have a bookstore.
 He had a lot of them some even rare; this love for books must be genetic as I inherited that from him.